 When I hit my thirties, my desire, my need for travel didn’t change, but I inexorably did, and the way I experienced travel changed with me.

 I’m not talking about the fact that I am getting older now and like my creature comforts more, although that is certainly a definite change.

-I am much more likely now to avoid the beach parties in favour of a good book, and although I still stay in my fair share of budget accommodation and dorms (because unfortunately that lottery win never did happen), I am completely comfortable switching between backpacking and flashpacking as needed so I can – far more often than I used to – get a cushy private room with a hot power shower and a lot more comfort.
+I am much more likely now to avoid the all night beach parties in favour of a good book, and although I still stay in my fair share of budget accommodation and dorms (because unfortunately that lottery win never did happen), I am completely comfortable switching between backpacking and flashpacking as needed so I can – far more often than I used to – get a cushy private room with a hot power shower and a lot more comfort.

 Hell, I have a career too now, I can afford to splash out a bit.
 That wasn’t an option when I was 20 and skint!

 I travel much more slowly now too, but this has been a constantly evolving way of travel throughout my twenties.
 Back on my first gap year I made the same mistake every other first time backpacker does and tried to see everything in one short trip.
 It was of course impossible.
 Now I don’t rush things, I stay still a lot more and spend longer in each place.
 It may mean I don’t see as many places on any given trip, but I see so much more of the places I do see.